New to Tomorrow First?

 Investing in Tomorrow's Ministry Today

 This essential infrastructure renewal ensures our building can reliably serve God's mission in McPherson for decades to come.
-The new system will last 20+ years, reduce energy costs significantly, and free resources for ministry while demonstrating our commitment to creation care and faithful stewardship.
+The new system will last 20+ years, reduce energy costs significantly, and free resources for ministry while demonstrating our commitment to welcoming all people and faithful stewardship of God's gifts.

 How You Can Participate

-Every household in our congregation is invited to join this journey of gratitude, prayer, and faith.
-Every gift matters, every prayer counts, and every act of participation helps prepare our church home for the ministry God has planned.
+Every household in our congregation is invited to join this journey of gratitude, prayer, and generosity.
+Each gift strengthens our foundation, each prayer lifts our vision, and together we prepare our church home for the ministry God has planned.

 "For I know the plans I have for you," declares the Lord, "plans to prosper you and not to harm you, plans to give you a future and a hope." — Jeremiah 29:11